Pile Cap design

 To provide the necessary combined resistance to stresses founded by the superstructure and/or ground movement.

-Pile caps are thick slabs used to tie a cluster of piles along to support and transmit column loads to the piles.
+thick slabs used to tie a cluster of piles along to support and transmit column loads to the piles.

 Pile Cap Arrangement – Pile Cap design